arv100kri/Cognitive-Services/Content/en-us/KES/SemanticInterpretation.md

 ### None Function
 `query = None();`

-Returns a query *query* that includes no data objects.
+Returns a query that includes no data objects.

 In the following example, we use the None() function to iteratively build up a query based on the union of 1 or more keywords.